Delaware • New Jersey • Pennsylvania

 A nutrient is any substance assimilated by living things that promotes growth.
 The term is generally applied to nitrogen and phosphorus, although it can also be applied to trace nutrients like silica and iron.
+While nutrients are good at certain levels, high concentrations can overstimulate the production of plants and algae, which utilize dissolved oxygen as they decompose, therefore reducing oxygen levels in the water.
+This leads to poor conditions in streams and reduced water quality.
 According to the U.S. EPA, "High levels of nitrogen and phosphorus in our lakes, rivers, streams, and drinking water sources cause the degradation of these water bodies and harm fish, wildlife, and human health."

 DRBC serves as the lead coordinating agency among the U.S. EPA and the states of New York, New Jersey, Pennsylvania, and Delaware for evaluating nutrient conditions in the shared interstate waters of the Delaware River and the Delaware Estuary.
 The DRBC also is the lead agency in determining the nutrient criteria or nutrient-related criteria, if appropriate, that are needed to protect aquatic life, public & industrial water supplies, and recreational uses of these shared resources.

 In August 2008, the DRBC's Water Quality Advisory Committee tasked its Nutrient Management Subcommittee with the following:

 - Reviewing options and approaches for establishing effects-based nutrient criteria or other management options

 The Subcommittee began meeting in October 2008 and has made considerable progress in fulfilling these charges.

 - Point Source Nutrient Monitoring in the Delaware Estuary

 - Non-Point Source Loading to the Delaware River & Delaware Estuary